CambridgeDH/CDH-cookbook/beginner/python/Milestone-1-Tutorial-File-Looping.md

 <li>6.
 Repeat steps 2-5 for the next document</li>
 <li>7.
 Terminate when there are no more documents to open and edit</li>

+We can break up our actions into specific functions.
+This will help organise the code.
+Actions 1-3 will be our first function, 'read_files'.
+Actions 4-6 will be our second function: 'write_content'.
 Notice how each step is specific and granular.
 There is nothing left unsaid in our plan.
 Why is it so important to be this specific?
 It is because of an essential principle about computers:
 **Computers do exactly what you tell them: no more, no less.**
 Computers do not 'read between the lines'.
 The faster you embrace the concept of designing specific and granular programs, the faster you will progress because you will not try to write programs that imply invisible steps that the computer cannot follow.